appel/ShuffleCast/README.md

 # ShuffleCast

-ShuffleCast is a 'radio-in-a-box' which creates internet radio streams from mp3s in subfolders.
+ShuffleCast is a dockerized 'radio-in-a-box' which creates internet radio streams from mp3s in subfolders.
 It aims to provide a super simple, barebones setup for running a multi-stream internet radio station using Docker Compose.
 It uses Icecast as the streaming server and Liquidsoap as a dynamic "auto-DJ" that creates streams from music folders.
+You can then use these streams anywhere you like: in any app that accepts stream URLs (like [VLC](https://www.videolan.org/vlc/), [Foobar2000](https://www.foobar2000.org/), [RadioTray](https://github.com/ebruck/radiotray-ng), [Eter](https://apps.apple.com/us/app/eter-streaming-internet-radio/id1523221566), [GaGa]https://github.com/Beluki/GaGa) (RIP Carlos) or [Winamp](https://winamp.com/player)), in your Home Assistent set-up, or directly in your browser.

+#### Why did I build this?

+First of all, I did not 'build' anything. :) All credit goes to the devs and maintainers of [Icecast](https://github.com/pltnk/docker-icecast2) and [Liquidsoap](https://github.com/pltnk/docker-liquidsoap).
+What I did was throw a few config files together.

+I wanted a super simple way to shuffle my own music on my own smart speakers.
+Using Plex to cast music to my speaker group was a frustratingly jittery mess, but I noticed I never had that issue when playing internet radio streams, like [KEXP](https://www.kexp.org/streaming-urls/) or [WNYC](https://www.wnyc.org/audio/other-formats/).
+I first tried [Azuracast](https://www.azuracast.com/), which works really well and is a truly awesome project with loads of configuration options, but managing it is a little involved and it was a little resource heavy on mt hardware.
+I wanted something simple and lightweight that I could run in my local network.
+Ergo, ShuffleCast!
+I've been using it for a few months and it has been working so well for me that I figured I'd share it here in case it's useful to others.

 ## Features